-During the 1930s Wellington Yard along with other yards, rows & dwellings in Market Harborough were subject to slum clearances to make way for newer, modern housing and better street lighting.
-The yards were originally land behind businesses that had been divided into small dwellings.
+During the 1930s, Wellington Yard along with other yards, rows & dwellings in Market Harborough were subject to slum clearances in order to make way for newer, modern housing and better street lighting.

-The local Council’s house building programmes meant that in total sixty-seven dwellings in the town were cleared and a further thirty two closed between the years 1933 and 1938.
-Much of the housing particularly in Wellington Yard just off the High Street opposite the Angel, were no longer fit for purpose as many of the buildings were crumbling, had poor sanitation coupled with much over crowding.
-The new houses & estates built after the clearings were just some of the four million built nationally between the two World Wars.
+The local council’s house building programmes meant that in total sixty-seven dwellings in the town were cleared and a further thirty-two closed between the years of 1933 and 1938.
+Much of the housing, particularly in Wellington Yard just off the High Street, were no longer fit for purpose as many of the buildings were crumbling and had poor sanitation coupled with much over-crowding.
+The new houses and estates built after the clearings were just some of the four million built nationally between World War One and World War Two.

-One notable resident of Wellington Yard was Corporal George Henry Waters, born in 1897 in Norwich, the son of Charlie Henry Waters.
+One notable resident of Wellington Yard includes Corporal George Henry Waters, born in 1897 in Norwich to Charlie Henry Waters and his wife.
 George enlisted in the 1st Battalion Leicestershire Regiment in 1914 at the age of seventeen.
-Before joining the 1st Battalion, George Waters had previously worked in Bristol as an Errand boy for a Grocer, whilst living with his sister and his brother in law who worked as a Tanner Glazer.
+Before joining the 1st Battalion, George had previously worked in Bristol as an errand boy for a grocer, whilst living with his sister and his brother-in-law who worked as a tanner glazer.

-When living in Market Harborough, George sought to make a living working as a Shoemaker for Mr. Wright, who occupied premises on Coventry Road.
-George worked for Mr. Wright up until the outbreak of World War One.
-The enlisting forms dated 28th August 1914 details George’s recorded occupation as a Shoemaker and his given address listed as living at 7 Wellington Yard, Market Harborough.
+When living in Market Harborough George sought to make a living working as a shoemaker for Mr. Wright’s who occupied a premise on Coventry Road, George worked for Mr. Wright up until the outbreak of World War One.
+On the enlisting forms dated the 28th of August 1914, George’s recorded occupation was listed as a shoemaker and his given address listed 7 Wellington Yard, Market Harborough.

-Having been awarded the Star Medal for active service between 1914 to 1915, George would continue his career in the Military.
-Sadly on 15th September 1916, aged just nineteen, he was killed during the Battle of the Somme: one of the bloodiest battles of World War One, which had lasted for five months.
-George Waters’s name is among seventy-two thousand officers and men and one of over two thousand men who served from the Leicestershire & Rutland regiments who perished, on The Thiepval Memorial in France.
-All of George’s personal effects including his medals were later passed onto his sister, Mary, who is listed on George’s Infantry Records as also living at Wellington Yard.
+Having been awarded the Star Medal for active service between 1914 to 1915, George would continue his career in the military.
+Sadly, on the 15th of September 1916, nineteen-year-old George was killed during the Battle of the Somme.
+The Somme was one of the bloodiest battles of World War One, and it lasted for five gruelling months.
+In commemoration of those who fought and for those who remain missing, the Thiepval Memorial in France was commissioned.
+It is the biggest commonwealth memorial and is dedicated to the British and South Africans who fell.
+George Waters’ name is among seventy-two thousand officers and men and one of over two thousand men who served from the Leicestershire & Rutland regiments, all of whom perished.
+All of George’s personal effects including his medals were later passed onto his sister Mary, who is listed on George’s infantry records as also living at Wellington Yard.